 ABA National Appellate Advocacy Competition, Best Oral Advocate Award, 2013

-Obtained a precedent-setting mandatory injunction involving the interpretation of Virginia’s election laws and successfully defended same before the Supreme Court of Virginia.
+Obtained a precedent-setting emergency injunction involving the interpretation of Virginia’s election laws and successfully defended same before the Supreme Court of Virginia.

 Successfully tried a real property dispute in Virginia state court involving the interpretation of deeds and easements.